Speaker of the House of Representatives (Japan): Selection

 The election of the Speaker takes place on the day of the new session, under the moderation of the Secretary-General of the House.
 The Speaker is elected by an anonymous vote, and must have at least half of the votes in order to take office.
 If no one gets over half of the votes, the top two candidates will be voted again, and if they get the same number of votes, the Speaker is elected by a lottery.
 The Vice Speaker is elected separately, in the same way.

 Usually, the Speaker is a senior member of the ruling party, and the Vice Speaker is a senior member of the opposition party.
-The current Speaker, Fukushiro Nukaga, is a member of the ruling Liberal Democratic Party, while the Vice Speaker, Kōichirō Genba, is a member of the Constitutional Democratic Party of Japan.
+The current Speaker, Eisuke Mori, is a member of the ruling Liberal Democratic Party, while the Vice Speaker, Keiichi Ishii, is a member of the Centrist Reform Alliance.